-\Cref{fig:pacf} shows the sample \ac{PACF} of both difference time series, as well as the PACF of their absolute, positive and negative part.
-The PACF of the differenced Day-Ahead time series features some significance at lower lags while the difference Month-Ahead time series has significance around lag 21.
-The latter is likely caused by the monthly rollover of the product.
+\Cref{fig:pacf} shows the sample \ac{PACF} of both differenced time series, as well as the PACF of their absolute, positive and negative parts.
+The PACF of the differenced Day-Ahead time series features some significance at lower lags, while the differenced Month-Ahead time series has significance around lag 21.
+The monthly rollover of the product likely causes the latter.
 This pattern is also apparent in the sample \ac{PACF} of the absolute differences.
-That is, the rollover, likely influences not only mean but also in the conditional variance of the Month-Ahead prices.
-The \ac{PACF} of the absolute differences of the Day-ahead and Month-Ahead products are also significantly different from zero at lower lags, indicating short-term ARCH or GARCH effects in the conditional heteroscedasticity.
-Comparing the negative and positive part of the differences reveals some disparity in the autocorrelation for both products which indicate leverage effects.
-That is, modeling asymmetries in the volatility process will likely benefit the forecasting performance.
+Thus, the rollover likely influences the mean and the conditional variance of the Month-Ahead prices.
+The \ac{PACF} of the absolute differences of the Day-ahead and Month-Ahead products are also significantly different from zero at lower lags, indicating short-term ARCH or GARCH effects in the conditional variance.
+Comparing the negative and positive parts of the differences reveals some disparity for both products.
+That disparity likely indicates leverage effects.
+That is, modeling asymmetric effects in the volatility process probably improves the forecasting performance.